-Optoacoustic imaging is based on the detection of ultrasound waves generated within the skin in response to pulsed light illumination (Figure 1 a, c).
-Ultrasound waves are created when light-absorbing molecules in the tissue absorb the illuminating light and undergo thermo-elastic expansion as a result.
+Optoacoustic imaging is based on the detection of ultrasound waves generated within the skin in response to pulsed light illumination (Fig. 1a,c).
+Light-absorbing biomolecules absorb the photonic energy depositing heat in the tissue which leads to thermo-elastic expansion.
 This expansion produces ultrasound waves, which are detected by transducers.
 Software is used to convert wavefront information into a 3D image reconstruction.
 The resulting images depict the distribution of the optical absorbers in tissue.
-The illumination wavelength is chosen in order to detect contrast from the desired absorber: for example, wavelengths in the visible or near-infrared range of the light spectrum can be used to detect hemoglobin, allowing the imaging of vessels.
-5,52
+The illumination wavelength is chosen in order to detect contrast from the desired absorber: for example, wavelengths in the visible or near-infrared range of the light spectrum can be used to detect hemoglobin, allowing the imaging of vessels.^{4,46}

-In recent years several optoacoustic approaches have been tested for skin imaging.
-While macroscopic optoacoustic methods using broad illumination schemes and ultrasound detector arrays penetrate as deep as 3 cm and have been used for imaging larger vessels and pilot measurements of melanoma thickness, their resolution (typically 100-300 μm) is not sufficient for imaging the small dermal vasculature.
-Microscopic optoacoustic devices, on the other hand, employ focused light to generate ultrasound signals from a very confined area.
+In recent years, several optoacoustic approaches have been tested for skin imaging.
+While macroscopic optoacoustic methods using broad illumination schemes and ultrasound detector arrays penetrate as deep as 3 cm and have been used for imaging larger vessels and pilot measurements of melanoma thickness, their resolution (typically 100-300 μm) is not sufficient for imaging the small dermal vasculature.47-49 Microscopic optoacoustic devices, on the other hand, employ focused light to generate ultrasound signals from a very confined area.
 This allows for high-resolution imaging that resolves the superficial microvasculature.
-The penetration depth of such systems is, however, fundamentally limited by light diffraction and, therefore, similar to that of RCM or MPT.
-To the best of our knowledge, microscopic optoacoustic devices have not yet entered clinical research.
-Detactors of the penetration schemes in combination with a focused ultrasound detector, which enables imaging to depths of several millimeters while keeping high resolution.
-A fundamental limitation of previous systems has, however, been the narrowbandwidth of the applied ultrasound detectors.
+The penetration depth of such systems is, however, fundamentally limited by light scattering and, therefore, similar to that of RCM or MPM.
+To the best of our knowledge, microscopic optoacoustic devices have not yet entered clinical research.46,50-53 Optoacoustic mesoscopy methods use non-focused illumination schemes in combination with a focused ultrasound detector, which enables imaging to depths of several millimetres while keeping high resolution.54-58 A fundamental limitation of previous systems has, however, been the narrow bandwidth of the applied ultrasound detectors.
 The span of ultrasonic frequencies emitted by microvessels is very broad and depends on their size and depth.
 Therefore, an ultra-broadband acoustic detector is needed in order to resolve simultaneously small capillaries and larger dermal vessels through the entire depth of the skin.
-To date, only raster-scan optoacoustic mesoscopy (RSOM), which employs novel lithium niobate-based ultrasound transducers with an extended bandwidth from 10 to 180 MHz, has shown this capacity, which makes it suitable for clinical dermatological research.
-36,48,49
+To date, only raster-scan optoacoustic mesoscopy (RSOM), which employs novel lithium niobatebased ultrasound transducers with an extended bandwidth from 10 to 180 MHz, has shown this capacity, which makes it suitable for clinical dermatological research.33,59,60